greenyjwk/greenyjwk.github.io/_posts/Probability and Statistics/2022-09-08-Statistics for Regression.md

 ##### Residual Sum of Squares (RSS)

-It is the variance of the interval that is not explained by the regression model.
+It is the variance of the interval that is not explained by the regression model.</br>
 $$
 RSS = \sum({y_i}-\hat{y_i})^2
 $$